Get your free and exclusive +90-page Banking Passkey Report

 • Additional Security Layer: Provides an extra authentication factor beyond traditional PINs or passwords.

-• Usage Contexts: Frequently employed in government-issued eIDs, healthcare smartcards, and digital driver's licenses (mDLs).
+• Usage Contexts: Frequently employed in government-issued eIDs, healthcare smartcards, and electronic residence permits.

 • Fraud Prevention: Protects against identity theft, cloning, and unauthorized access.